xyxj1024/xyxj1024.github.io/_posts/2023-01-19-aws-apache-web-server.md

 Retype new UNIX password:
 ```

 For security reasons, you should never SSH into your server as the root user.
 Instead, you should use a normal user to whom you give `sudo` privileges.
-To give a user `sudo` privileges, use the command `visudo`, which opens up the SUDO configuration file in the system's default text editor.
-(Never edit the file `/etc/sudoers` directly!)
-SUDO users are specified using lines similar to:
+To give a user `sudo` privileges, use the command `visudo`, which opens up the `sudo` configuration file in the system's default text editor.
+(Never edit the file `/etc/sudoers` directly!) `sudo` users are specified using lines similar to:

 ```text
 <username>  ALL=(ALL)   ALL